spiral/docs/docs/en/validation/factory.md

 - [Symfony Validator](./symfony.md) - This validator bridge provides integration
   with the Symfony Validator component, which is a more powerful and feature-rich validation library.
 - [Laravel Validator](./laravel.md) - This validator bridge provides integration
-  with the Laravel Validator, which is a validation library used in the Laravel framework.
+  with the Laravel Validator, which is a validation component used in the Laravel framework.

 You can use any of these validator bridges in your application, depending on your needs and preferences.